SUSE/cap-release-notes/Installation-SUSE-CAP-1.0.md

 # Installing SUSE Cloud Application Platform 1.0

-*These are instructions for installing the latest SUSE Cloud Application Platform 1.0 milestone release.
-The product is sill in pre-release stage.
-The final product release will be documented in the official documentation.*
+*These are instructions for installing the latest SUSE Cloud Application Platform 1.0 release.
+For full deployment documentation please refer to the [official documentation](https://www.suse.com/documentation/cloud-application-platform-1/index.html).*

 These instructions are assuming that you have a suitable Kubernetes setup such as SUSE CaaS Platform with active Kube DNS and a storage class for persistant data.
 Details how to check that can be found in the [SUSE Cloud Foundry Wiki](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#requirements-for-kubernetes).